Rexeh/joystick-diagrams/readme.md

 - Support for multiple profiles in Joystick Gremlin

 ## What's not supported
-- Importing of base templates into button profile exports (TBC)
+- Importing/inheriance of base templates into button profile exports (In progress)
 - Support for other programs/games
 - Want a feature?
 Raise an issue